PerNilsson360/jstr/README.md

-Also since there are differences between the internal data trees used by JSON and XML there might be subtle semantic differences between this implementation of XPath 1.0 and a standard compliant XML implementation.
+Also since there are differences between the internal data trees used by JSON and XML there might be subtle semantic differences between this implementation of XPath 1.0 and a standard compliant implementation targeting XML.
 Having said that the intention is to follow [1] as much as possible.

 Also note that XPath 1.0 is a small language compared to XPath 3.1.
 This has some benefits and of course also some drawbacks.